fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ### Test file location

-In React there are (at least) [two different conventions](https://medium.com/@JeffLombardJr/organizing-tests-in-jest-17fc431ff850) for test file location.
+In React there are (at least) [two different conventions](https://medium.com/@JeffLombardJr/organizing-tests-in-jest-17fc431ff850) for the test file's location.
 We created our test files according to the current standard by placing them in the same directory as the component being tested.

 The other convention is to store the test files "normally" in their own separate directory.
 Whichever convention we choose, it is almost guaranteed to be wrong according to someone's opinion.

 Personally, I do not like this way of storing tests and application code in the same directory.
-The reason we choose to follow this convention is because it is configured by default in applications created by create-react-app.
+The reason we choose to follow this convention is that it is configured by default in applications created by create-react-app.

 ### Searching for content in a component

-The react-testing-library package offers many different ways for investigating the content of the component being tested.
-Let's expand our test slightly:
+The react-testing-library package offers many different ways of investigating the content of the component being tested.
+Let's slightly expand our test:

 ```js
 test('renders content', () => {